Xvezda/vishop/README.md

 > What's this projects motivation?

-I realized there are many vim script managers like [vim-plug](https://github.com/junegunn/vim-plug), [pathogen.vim](https://github.com/tpope/vim-pathogen) etc.
+I realized there are many vim script managers like [vim-plug](https://github.com/junegunn/vim-plug), [pathogen.vim](https://github.com/tpope/vim-pathogen) and [vundle.vim](https://github.com/VundleVim/Vundle.vim) etc.
 But in the other hands, there was no command line tool for [vim.org](https://www.vim.org/).
 So I made one. :)

 Mostly inspired by many of dependency, package managers and publish, deployment tools.

 Such as [twine](https://pypi.org/project/twine), [yarn](https://yarnpkg.com/) and [npm](https://docs.npmjs.com/cli/npm).

 Vishop is now on beta, so be aware of bugs and [let me know](https://github.com/Xvezda/vishop/issues/new) if you find one.